 After 10 minutes the reporter had mostly listened to, or recorded, or made shorthand notes of what Terry said.
-He explained cycling really is ‘A Good Thing’, including an explanation of CTC Safety in Numbers and stressed the need for proper training for cyclists and vehicle drivers alike.
+He explained cycling really is ‘A Good Thing’, including an explanation of Cycling UK Safety in Numbers and stressed the need for proper training for cyclists and vehicle drivers alike.

 When the article was published Terry was not happy with the way the his comments and cycling had been presented.
 The headline read “Serious cycle injuries on the increase” concerned by the emphasis on the dangers of cycling without mentioning or comparing to the other statistics the report included, relating to non-cyclists on Surrey's roads.